appfirst/statsd_clients/ruby/README.md

 a lightweight method of gathering statistics from your applications.
 The Appfirst version is based on the [statsd Ruby client by reinh](https://github.com/reinh/statsd), but does not inlcude the batch capability of the original.
 Instead, it includes an aggregation capability to reduce the amount of data that must be transported.

+In the default case, data is sent to the AppFirst collector that is running on the same server as your application.
+The data is sent over a posix message queue.
+If the collector is not found, the client will fall back to the UDP transport method.

 Installation:
 -------------